-Families in our local Down Syndrome community find a large educational resource gap as our children transition from early intervention to public school.
-DSA has done well to provide family support and social opportunities to school age children, as well as outreach for community awareness.
-Specific, educational resources for our children have been hard to find.
+Families in our local Down Syndrome community historically have found a large educational resource gap as our children transition from early intervention to public school.

 “We get great support and information up to age 3.
 Then we are sent into public school systems with a transition meeting and ‘good luck’.
 There are general ‘rights’ resources for all children with disabilities, but very little that is specific to education of children with DS – and we KNOW the information is out there on a national level.
 As parents, we know our children can learn and achieve – It simply takes more time, and tools that target our children’s learning profile.
 But most of us are not trained educators, and we don’t know how to best teach our children or communicate their strengths with the school systems”

 A small group of parents began looking for something designed to support the EDUCATION of our children with DS.
 In April of 2013, we discovered The Learning Program and began working together to bring this solid, research based program to the Birmingham community.
 In August 2013, this grassroots effort culminated in the formation of DSA-The Learning Program, a subgroup within DSA.
-The Learning Program is working with DSA to bring a research based education resource to our children, as well as community support and DS self-advocate opportunities to the Birmingham area.
+The Learning Program is working with DSA to bring a research based education resource to our children, as well as community support to the much broader Birmingham metro and surrounding counties.

 HOW ARE WE MOVING FORWARD?

 A lot of important elements must fall into place for DSA-The Learning Program make a positive footprint in our community.